 So what happens in act 3 when the hero goes back in time?
 Uh, for some reason, Michelle has come back to life.
 The problem here is that she died in act 1 before the big tragic event at Yggdrasil.
 Since you only went back in order to stop the big tragic event, there’s no reason for Michelle to still be alive.
 At first, I thought that lying to her might have been the canon choice.
 But when you talk to Kai, the descendant of the original Kai, he gets that deja vu feeling of the girl committing suicide.
 So… yeah…

 — One thing I will say is that I don’t mind the hero’s ability to go back in time and pretty much get the perfect ending.
 In a movie or a TV series, ending the story at act 2 makes sense.
 Your party perseveres through tragedy and come out even stronger than before.
-In some sense, going back in time pretty much renders all of this moot.
+In some sense, going back in time pretty much renders all of that struggle moot.
 But in a video game, this doesn’t bother me too much.
 As a player, I do want some semblance of control over my hero’s fate, and if I want to put in the time and effort to grind out a perfect ending, so be it.
 This is where I feel video game narratives should be somewhat distinct from other forms of media.
 I would totally balk if a show gives us some iteration of DQXI‘s act 3.
 But here?
 Eh, I don’t mind it so much.

 — Minor nitpick: I really wish I could use my mini-forge anywhere and anytime.
 Having to run out into the wilderness and setup camp just to craft is kinda silly.
 Hey guys, I know we’re right next to a city, but let’s sleep on the dirt because I want to craft.

 — Another minor nitpick: why can’t I rest on my goddamn ship?
 Can we literally not anchor the ship and just take a nap?

 — And yet another minor nitpick: since I can avoid random battles normally, I really wish I could have done the same while at sea.
 Sailing anywhere sometimes felt like a drag since I kept being forced into battles I didn’t want to bother with.